lenra-io/dofigen/docs/struct.md

 - **Remove Key-Value Pairs**: Key-value pairs can be removed from a map by specifying the key to be removed.
 - **Replace Key-Value Pairs**: Existing key-value pairs can be replaced by specifying the key and the new value.

+### Map Patch Rules

+- **Add Key-Value Pairs**: You can add new key-value pairs to a map by specifying the key and the value.
+- **Remove Key-Value Pairs**: Key-value pairs can be removed from a map by specifying the key to be removed.
+- **Replace Key-Value Pairs**: Existing key-value pairs can be replaced by specifying the key and the new value.

 ### Map Patch Examples

 ```yaml